insure logo

 Other ways to save when bundling home and auto insurance

-One of the best ways to save money on home and auto insurance is to comparison-shop home and auto insurance bundles.
+One of the best ways to save money on home and auto insurance is to compare home and auto insurance bundles.
 Make sure to look at rates from at least three different carriers so you know you’re getting the best possible rate.
 And be sure to compare the same amount of coverage and deductibles for an even analysis.

 However, bundling insurance does not always save you money.
 There are times when buying two separate policies from different insurance companies is more affordable than two bundled policies — even with discounts.